Ramesh Rushantha: Career

+Ramesh's Yachting Career

+Ramesh began his yachting career in 2008 as a deck hand on the Private and Charter yacht MY Amevi.
+Over the next 15 years, he gained valuable experience and rose through the ranks, eventually being promoted to senior deck Instructor in 2020.

+After leaving MY Amevi, Ramesh joined the expedition yacht MY Brother Brancusi as a deck hand in 2024.
+During his time on Brancusi, he was promoted to bosun while on probationary period.
+Ramesh joined a 96-meter private and charter yacht in 2025.

 Silva has been part of discussions to grant the custodianship of Henry Pedris Ground to Isipathana College as their rugby ground.

 He runs the YouTube channel RAMA, where he publishes a vlog about travel and water sports.
 Recently he expressed his ideas and negative impact on motor racing held in Hambantota.

-In 2022, Silva collaborated with entrepreneur, marketer and trainer Roshan Yaheya to establish the company Universal Green Solutions, (UGS).
-The company is focused on providing waste management solutions and currently in the process of developing a waste converting machine to be deployed in Sri Lanka where the prototype machine will be launched in 2022 fourth quarter as the pre-phase-1 of the project.
+In 2022, Silva collaborated with entrepreneur, marketer and trainer Roshan Yaheya to establish the company Universal Green Solutions.
+The company is in the process of developing a waste converting machine to be deployed in Sri Lanka where the prototype machine will be launched in 2022 fourth quarter as the pre-phase-1 of the project.